Indigenous Army: Strategy

 After France and Britain break their peace and declared war on each order, Dessalines capitalized on that concluding a deal with the British Navy, resulting in a blockade of the major bays of the island and seizing any French boat leaving the cities of Haiti to seek refuge elsewhere.

-Naval Forces

-During the revolutions, Haitians did not have the time nor the need to organize a marine force.
-Mainly because since the war was declared between France and England again, the Congo troops only had to force the French troops to admit their capitulation, accord them a cease-fire to gather their troops and French civilians, and the British Navy in the bays would then take them as prisoners.

-After the revolution and the establishment of the Haitian State under Dessalines, Christophe, Pétion, Geffrard, and so forth would organize a naval fleet.

 Casualties

 While the actions of the Armée Indigène were fueled by Enlightenment principles that advocated for the equality of all Frenchmen, the Haitian Revolution had many casualties.
 Both sides suffered losses from their own violence.
 The Haitians suffered about 200,000 casualties, while their French opponents suffered tens of thousands of casualties, mostly to yellow fever.
 Dessalines would later be known for the 1804 massacre of the French who did not want to leave Hayti, which lasted for two months.

 After the Independence

 One of the first decrees of Dessalines after the Independence was to organize the army and their uniforms.
 The recruitment of young men in the army continued because there was still a threat of French invasion.
 The constitution of 1805 further organize the army and conscription: